nim-lang/Nim/doc/gc.rst

 - ``--gc:regions`` `Stack <https://en.wikipedia.org/wiki/Memory_management#Stack_allocation>`_ based garbage collector.
 - ``--gc:none`` No garbage collector.

-The same Nim code can compile to use any of the garbage collectors, the Nim syntax mostly wont change from one garbage collector to another.
+The same Nim code can be compiled to use any of the garbage collectors;
+the Nim syntax generally will not change from one garbage collector to another.
-No garbage collector is used for `JavaScript and NodeJS <https://nim-lang.github.io/Nim/backends.html#backends-the-javascript-target>`_ compilation targets.
+No garbage collector is used for `JavaScript and NodeJS <backends.html#backends-the-javascript-target>`_ compilation targets.
-`NimScript <https://nim-lang.github.io/Nim/nims.html>`_ target uses Nim VM garbage collector.
+`NimScript <nims.html>`_ target uses Nim VM garbage collector.

 If you are new to Nim and just starting, the default garbage collector is balanced to fit most common use cases.